- New For 2022!

-Did you join us for our Spring Steep Creek Clinic?
-Have you wanted to hone your advanced skills toward running creeks and more advanced lines?
+Hone your advanced skills toward running creeks and more advanced lines!
 This one-day clinic, for advanced kayak paddlers only, teaches the specific techniques of creeking including boofing, catching micro-eddies, setting up safety and reading steep rapids on the fly.
-We will be practicing these skills on the Dryway section of the Deerfield River.
-If you want to explore the advanced lines on the Dryway, this clinic is for you.
+The clinic will be held on a local class IV river.

 This clinic is taught by top river runners who pass on their years of experience and in-depth knowledge of creeking technique.
 Our instructor to student ratio for this clinic is 1:3.
 We stress the use of good judgment in analyzing routes and minimizing risk.

 Prerequisite skills include class IV paddling ability including catching small eddies in power whitewater, ferrying and confidence. *A solid class III-IV combat roll is required.* This course is often held on narrow, shallow, high speed, low volume rivers.
 We recommend that you have prior experience running the Dryway or rivers of similar characteristics and class.

 While some of the flatwater areas we use are quite warm in June, July, and August, the Deerfield River is always cool (especially the Dryway), regardless of the time of year or air temperature.
 When packing your paddling clothes, please plan accordingly, especially if you are coming early or late in the season (April, May, September, and October).
 Our clinics will run rain or shine.

 Wear items such as: